yhy808/2488/README.txt

 but has no effect on qualitative results.
-Version 2012-01-05 derivimplicit was used in place of cnexp for kca and cad mechanisms (better for mechanisms with ion's)
+Version 2012-01-05 derivimplicit was used in place of cnexp for kca and cad mechanisms (better for mechanisms with ion's) Version 2012-01-06 cnexp restored for kca.mod because linear in the state variables.